The Hilarious relatives-in-law. Chapter 6

 Soon Cardan found a buyer and the motorcycle "went from under the gavel."

 "Listen, relative," the relatives-in-law came to a conclusion, "what purpose do you need the garage for?
 By the way, it is always empty.
 You haven`t got neither a motorcycle, nor a car.
-Why do you need it in the yard, just stands there in vain?
+Why do you need it in the yard, it just stands there in vain?
 Doesn't it sound logical?"

-As soon as the money from the sale of the garage was spent, the relatives-in-law came across the same question again: what was to be done next?
+As soon as the money gained from the sale of the garage was spent, the relatives-in-law came across the same question again: what was to be done next?

 Then they dismantled the iron fence and sold it to a scrap metal collector.
 While they were drinking and carousing, they did not notice how the summer flew by.